-My most recent consulting project gave me the great opportunity to spend time in a place I had never been—Wisconsin.
-Now, almost two years later, I practically feel like a local.
-We started a planning project through common phases of a system implementation—design, build, test, train, organizational change management (OCM), and sustainment.
-We faced expected challenges such as gaining consensus on requirements, sticking to decisions, varying approaches to designing a limited set of reports—all while maintaining an environment of positivity on a project that had plenty of ups and downs.
+The Parker Avery Group recently concluded an assortment planning project covering common phases of a system implementation—design, build, test, train, organizational change management (OCM), and sustainment.
+We faced expected challenges such as gaining consensus on requirements, sticking to decisions, and varying approaches to designing a limited set of reports—all while maintaining an environment of positivity on a project that had plenty of ups and downs.

-One area where we, as a project team, were quite firm was our approach to user acceptance testing (UAT).
-We pulled merchants and planners out of their jobs for 5 two-hour sessions per week for five weeks.
+As a project team, we are quite firm in our approach to user acceptance testing (UAT).
+On this project, we pulled merchants and planners out of their jobs for 5 two-hour sessions per week for five straight weeks.
 These UAT sessions were not optional, and we received leadership alignment that this level of testing was necessary for quality results.
 We wrote detailed test scripts that were provided to merchants and planners, and they were required to complete them all and mark tests as passed or failed.
 Tests were performed multiple times by multiple people to ensure consistent results.

-Take the number of students * number of sessions, anticipate the “average per student” (APS) of each snack type in each session.
-This gave me total demand per category.
+Assuming 15 students and 25 sessions, I anticipated the “average per student” (APS) of each snack type in each session.
+This gave me the total demand per category.
 Then, after scouting out the supplier, I took a rough estimate of the number of pieces per bag/box to get the total number of cartons necessary.
 With an average price per carton, the total cost could be calculated.
 This was then divided by the number of weeks so I’d know how many bags I would need to purchase weekly, as well as the expected cost.